 The health and safety of our community is our highest priority during this challenging time.
 Within the Agency, we have implemented a series of internal measures consistent with official guidelines.
 The immediate steps we have taken are outlined below:

 - An Agency-wide work-from-home directive was established beginning 11 March 2020.
-This was due to last until the end of April 2020 but has now been extended to September 2020 at the earliest.
+This was due to last until the end of April 2020 but has now been extended to spring 2021.
 Several Agency staff and consultants already work remotely, so this action primarily affects those at the Brussels Office and Secretariat in Odense, Denmark.
 Some Agency staff have been able to return to our offices, and appropriate procedures are in place to ensure it is safe to do so.
 However, all Agency staff continue to have the option to work from home.
 Agency member country contacts, staff members and consultants share a common set of values and objectives, and we encourage a team‑oriented and compassionate environment.
 In addition, clear operational procedures and robust ICT infrastructure ensure we can proceed and support staff as needed, both professionally and personally.

 - Additional support for staff is being co‑ordinated on a case‑by‑case basis.